candYgene/siga/README.md

 ## Licence ##
-The software is released under Apache License 2.0 license.
+The software is released under Apache License, Version 2.0.